-Benham, Thomas W. "Polling for a Presidential Candidate: Some Observations on the 1964
+Benham, Thomas W. "Polling for a Presidential Candidate: Some Observations on the 1964 Campaign."
+Public Opinion Quarterly 29.2 (1965): 185-199.
+Business Source Complete.
+Web.
+13 Feb.
+2007.

-Campaign."
-Public Opinion Quarterly, vol. 29, no. 2, Summer 1965, pp. 185-199.
-Oxford Journals, doi: 10.1086/267316.

-The Vice President of the Opinion Research Corporation (ORC), Benham presents ORC opinion polls on voter perceptions of the two presidential candidates during the 1964 election.
-Only 17% of the poll takers perceived Goldwater as "warm and friendly," strengthening the charge in Johnson's "Daisy Girl" ad that the senator would attack civilians.
-Also, 44% of poll takers believed that Goldwater's victory would increase the likelihood of a nuclear war, showing that many perceived Goldwater's foreign policies as belligerent.
-Poll takers cited Goldwater's worst quality as his "acting without thinking," fearing that Goldwater's off-the-cuff hyperboles would translate into impulsive decisions in the era of delicate, nuclear diplomacy.
+The vice president of the Opinion Research Corporation (ORC), Benham presents ORC opinion polls on voter perceptions of the two presidential candidates during the 1964 election.
+Only 17 percent of the poll takers perceived Goldwater as "warm and friendly," strengthening the charge in Johnson's "Daisy Girl" ad that the senator would attack civilians.
+Also, 44 percent of poll takers believed that Goldwater's victory would increase the likelihood of a nuclear war, showing that many perceived Goldwater's foreign policies as belligerent.
+Poll takers cited Goldwater's worst quality as his "acting without thinking," fearing that Goldwater's off-the-cuff hyperboles would translate into impulsive decisions in the era of delicate nuclear diplomacy.

 Cummings, Milton C., Jr. The National Election of 1964.
-Brookings Institution, 1966.
+Washington, DC: Brookings Institution, 1966.
+Print.

-An NBC news consultant for 15 years, Professor Cummings edits a volume of essays on diverse aspects of the 1964 election, including mass media coverage, the primary elections, and the political strategies of Johnson and Goldwater.
-Cummings argues that Goldwater's insistence on transferring nuclear weapons to the control of US military generals cemented the senator's image as an irresponsible maverick in Cold War diplomacy.
+An NBC news consultant for fifteen years, Professor Cummings edits a volume of essays on diverse aspects of the 1964 election, including mass media coverage, the primary elections, and the political strategies of Johnson and Goldwater.
+Cummings argues that Goldwater's insistence on transferring nuclear weapons to the control of U.S. military generals cemented the senator's image as an irresponsible maverick in Cold War diplomacy.
 Reinforcing his belligerent stance, Goldwater rejected diplomacy with the USSR for a more confrontational approach.
-Exploiting Goldwater's unpopular "pro-war" image, Lyndon B. Johnson made speeches to position himself as the antithesis of Goldwater, supporting "measure[s]...that will bring the world closer to peace" (60).
+Exploiting Goldwater's unpopular

+"pro-war" image, Lyndon B. Johnson made speeches to position himself as the antithesis of Goldwater, supporting "measure[s] ... that will bring the world closer to peace" (60).

 Diamond, Edwin, and Stephen Bates.
 The Spot: The Rise of Political Advertising on Television.

-3rd ed., MIT Press, 1992.
+3rd ed.
+Cambridge, MA: MIT Press, 1992.
+Print.

-New York University Professor Edwin Diamond and the Literary Editor of the Wilson Quarterly, Stephen Bates, illustrate the impact of television on past political strategy and discourse.
+New York University professor Edwin Diamond and the literary editor of the Wilson Quarterly, Stephen Bates, illustrate the impact of television on past political strategy and discourse.
 The two argue that Johnson's "Daisy Girl" ad successfully impacted the audience by exploiting the advantages provided by the nascent television medium.
 Rejecting logical, direct appeals, such as talking heads and political speech clips, the ad's makers experimented instead with television's ability to use violent images and sounds to sway the audience's emotions.

-Also, Diamond and Bates argue that Goldwater's careful qualifications to the active deployment of nuclear bombs disappear in the "Daisy Girl" ad because the word "nuclear bomb" elicited such emotional responses from the audience.
+Also, Diamond and Bates argue that Goldwater's careful qualifications to the active deployment of nuclear bombs disappear in the "Daisy Girl" ad because the words "nuclear bomb" elicited such emotional responses from the audience.
 Emphasizing Johnson's focus and direct control over the production of the "Daisy Girl" ad, the two authors illustrate the crucial role the ad occupied in smearing Goldwater as a warmonger.

 Dumbrell, John.
 President Lyndon Johnson and Soviet Communism.

-Manchester UP, 2004.
+Manchester, Eng.: Manchester UP, 2004.

-In his book, University of Leicester professor Dumbrell analyzes President Johnson's foreign policies with respect to the Soviet Union, the Vietnam War, and nuclear weapons.
-In the years leading up to the 1964 election, Dumbrell describes, Johnson's predecessor President Kennedy heightened public fears of atomic war by greatly increasing the U.S. nuclear weapon budget.
-Contributing to this atmosphere of fear, the Soviet and American governments expanded their ICBM (intercontinental ballistic missile) program in the 1960s, introducing a faster, unstoppable method of sending warheads.
+In his book, University of Leicester professor John Dumbrell analyzes President Johnson's foreign policies with respect to the Soviet Union, the Vietnam War, and nuclear weapons.
+Dumbrell describes how, in the years leading up to the 1964 election, Johnson's predecessor, President Kennedy, heightened public fears of atomic war by greatly increasing the U.S. nuclear weapon budget.
+Contributing to this atmosphere of fear, the Soviet and American governments expanded their ICBM (intercontinental ballistic missile) programs in the 1960s, introducing a faster, unstoppable method of sending warheads.
 U.S. newspaper reports of Soviet nuclear weapon achievements, Dumbrell argues, inspired public fear that the Kremlin generals would be confident enough with their military strength to begin a nuclear exchange.

 Hamill, Pete.
-"When the Client is a Candidate."
-The New York Times, 25 Oct.
-1964, nyti.ms/2366VdY.
+"When the Client Is a Candidate."
+New York Times 25 Oct.
+1964: SM30.
+ProQuest Research Library.
+Web.
+13 Feb.
+2007.